defgsus/office-schedule-data/docs/data_access.md

+Do not worry about all the zeros in there.
+Look at ["Plotting the raw data"](#plotting-the-raw-data) to see the free dates in between them.

 Dataframes are very useful to analyze the data.
 For example, we can count the sum of all free dates available for each sub-location with these three lines: